joshscrabeck/pygentrification/README.md

 # Gentrification Indices

-A python module for calculating and visualizing gentrification indices from published academic research
+A python package for calculating and visualizing gentrification indices from published academic research

 ## Description